HOME INSPECTIONS ARE YOUR BEST FRIEND: PROPERTY LAW

 The Browns decided not to have a home inspection because the male buyer and seller were both members of the Freemason's fraternity and “could trust each other.”

 Although it was important to the Browns that the property had not had any water problems, the offer which was drawn up by their lawyer made no mention of that issue.

 After closing, the Browns hired a carpenter to paint the house and do basement repairs.
 The carpenter discovered that the basement carpet was wet.
-Water was flowing under the floor, the floor strapping was completely black with mould, and there was no vapour barrier between the concrete and the strapping.
+Water was flowing under the floor, the floor strapping was completely black with mold, and there was no vapour barrier between the concrete and the strapping.

-Mould spores were discovered in the ceiling and on the walls of the fireplace.
+Mold spores were discovered in the ceiling and on the walls of the fireplace.

 Water damage was discovered in the basement bathroom and in the stairs.
 Electrical wires in contact with heating vents and water pipes presented a serious danger and had to be repaired.

-Mould was also discovered in four locations upstairs.
+Mold was also discovered in four locations upstairs.